NabilHmz/ab_testing_improving_ux/README.md

 ![Screenshot](Screenshot-2021-08-13-at-14.32.33-1536x469.png)

-The process is repeat while the p-value remains below the significance level (0.1).
+The process is repeated while the p-value remains below the significance level (0.1).